MicrosoftDocs/power-pages-docs/power-pages-docs/security/page-security.md

 ## Manage page permissions in the Portals Management app

 Managing page permissions with the Portals Management app is accomplished by setting *webpage access control rules*.
 You can also set these rules using design studio, the Portals Management app must be used to manage page permissions for other areas.
-More information: [Portals Management app](/power-apps/maker/portals/configure/webpage-access-control#manage-page-permissions-using-portal-management-app)
+More information: [Portal Management app](../configure/portal-management-app.md)

 ## Setting options for page permissions